mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/security.rst

 -------------------------------

-The |p_amr| platform offers various security features that customers can leverage in the context of Autonomous Robotics Applications.
+The Autonomous Mobile Robot platform offers various security features that customers can leverage in the context of Autonomous Robotics Applications.
 They are listed as follows: